April 8th at 6 PM

 Will’n in Weslaco would like to thank the South Texas College Library for once again hosting our Public Lecture.

-We are honored to announce this year’s speaker will be Professor Jan Blits.
+We are honored to announce this year’s speaker will be Professor William Morrisey.
+His talk is titled, "What's So Funny about the Law?"

 “Shakespeare is as great a philosopher as he is a poet - that, indeed, his greatness as a poet derives even more from his power as a thinker than from his genius for linguistic expression, and that his continuing appeal and influence is a reflection of his possessing great wisdom.”